How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 Questions 3 and 4 are voice questions.
 This is where you stop collecting data and start collecting understanding.

-Use the Visual Logic Designer to create smart paths:
+Use the Visual Logic Designer to create smart paths based on the service dropdown:

 - Service = "Branding" leads to: "Tell me about your current brand and what is not working"